joinpursuit/8-0-technical-curriculum/01-fundamentals/introductory-javascript/lesson-notes/readme.md

   const welcomePhrase = `Welcome, ${programmerName}!`;
   ```

+- You may have noticed that variables with more than one word are put together.
+For example, `welcomePhrase`.
+Can you have a variable with a space?

+- The common casing convention in JavaScript is camel case.
+What is a casing convention?
+What is camel case?

 - Standard arithmetic operators such as `+` and `-` can be used in JavaScript.
 For division, you can use `/`.
 For multiplication, you can use `*`.
 You can also use parenthesis to impose an order of operations.
 Keeping that in mind, mentally evaluate the following code.

   ```js